ahrvoje/arb4win/README.md

 GMP, MPFR, FLINT and ARB are well known numerical libraries for large integer and arbitrary precision floating point arithmetic.
 A special emphasis is given to _ball arithmetic_ library [ARB](https://github.com/fredrik-johansson/arb/) by Frederik Johansson.

-This repository does not contribute to their functionalities, but is a guide for building 32-bit versions for Windows.
+This repository does not contribute to the functionality, but is a guide for building 32-bit libs for Windows.

 ## System and environment